Skip to main content

 • Neighborhood driving

-• Only short distances from his or her residence
+• Only short distances from their residence

-• Never learned to drive
+• Never learned to drive.

-• Lacks a valid driver license due to a reason other than a physical, psychiatric, or cognitive impairment
+• Lacks a valid driver license due to a reason other than a physical, psychiatric, or cognitive impairment.

-• Does not own a vehicle or have access to one
+• Does not own a vehicle or have access to one.

-• Cannot afford to maintain a vehicle
+• Cannot afford to maintain a vehicle.

-• Cannot afford vehicle insurance coverage
+• Cannot afford vehicle insurance coverage.

-• Only utilizes mass transit or taxi service
+• Only utilizes mass transit or taxi service.

-• By choice, is only driven by family members or friends
+• By choice, is only driven by family members or friends.

-• Adheres to an age, gender, or cultural norm
+• Adheres to an age, gender, or cultural norm.